penoonan/app/README.md

 * `$router->get('action=index&page=my_menu_slug', 'home@index');`
 * `$router->get(array('page' => 'my_menu_slug', 'action' => 'index'), 'home@index');`

 The above examples will cause Sketch to look for the class `HomeController`, and run its `index()` method.
-Currently this is the only valid syntax for designating a controller.
-You can also use the methods `$router->post()`, or `$router->any()` to handle GET and POST requests.
+You may also pass in a callback function instead of a controller reference.
+The router has methods `$router->post()`, or `$router->any()` to handle GET and POST requests.
+For methods other than GET and POST, use `$router->register('METHOD', $params, $controller)`.
 Note that, whether you pass a query string or an array, the order of the variables passed does not matter.
 Also, when passing a query string, you can include or exclude the '?'.

 Right now, the router is very simple.
 It can only match identical strings, or `{int}` variables.
 So if you wanted to edit a particular "foo" item, your route might look something like this: